Roll-Rumble/Stones/video-plan.md

 - Explain what the game is and what features it has.
 - Background video will be of people playing the game

+## Overall System Architecture 20-30 secs) - Noam
+- explain the overall basics of the system
+- Background will be Noams diagram

 ## Hardware (40-50 sec) - Petr
 - Explain hardware implementation- hardware filtering
 - Explain performance metrics